-If you’ve made several attempts to get in the door without success, you may need to beef up your valid business reason.
+If you’ve made several attempts to get in the door without success, you may need to beef up your valid business reason (VBR).

-For a strong valid business reason, you need something that is both relevant and timely in the eyes of your prospect.
-Why should they want to meet with you, now… and not the other way around?
+For a strong VBR, you need something that's both relevant and timely in the eyes of your prospect.
+Why should they want to meet with you, now —and not the other way around?

 - Look for any current or upcoming initiatives that you could help enhance.

-- What about sponsorships/charities they’re involved with?
+- What about sponsorships or charities they’re involved with?
 Can you help with anything on a local level?

 - What’s going on in their industry right now that may be a significant challenge for them?
 How might you help with this?
 If you don’t know off the top of your head, do a quick Google search for recent news in the category.

-- Industry websites – check or subscribe to stay up to date with how your prospect’s industry is doing (example: automotivenews.com; progressivegrocer.com, C Store News).
+- Industry websites — check or subscribe to stay up to date with how your prospect’s industry is doing.

 - Competitive gains — Has a competitor of theirs done something that will potentially affect your prospect’s business?